 Decide how large or small you want your tiles to be for the mosaic.
 You can mix it up!

-When your tiles are ready you can start to group similar colors and sizes together and begin lay out your design.
+When your tiles are ready, you can start to group similar colors and sizes together and begin laying out your design.

 Glue the Ceramic Tiles onto the Table Top

-2 Use a cloth with hot soapy water.
+2 Use a cloth with hot soapy water or a sturdy wet sponge.
 Wring out well.
-Gently rub the tiles, the glue should remove easily.
+Gently rub the tiles; the glue should remove easily.

 3 Use a level gauge over the tiles as you go.
-Take a good look at your design and if you need to adjust anything, now is the time.
+Take a good look at your design; if you need to adjust anything, now is the time.
 Next, lay the tiles surrounding your monogram letter.

 It’s looking great!
 Now it’s time to grout.
 When your design is complete, let dry for at least 24 hours.

-How To Grout the Mosaic Tiles on the Table Top
+How to Grout the Mosaic Tiles onto the Table Top

 1 Sprinkle the grout powder in a bucket.
 Follow the instructions on the package.